Last updated on March 6, 2023

 Slimefoot, the Stowaway | Illustration by Alex Konstad

-Historic Brawl decks follows the same ruleset as Brawl decks, except for a single, important difference.
-Do you remember what it was?
-That’s right, you can use cards from the Historic card pool including the Anthologies and any other cards released during Brawl events.
+Historic Brawl decks mostly follow the same ruleset as Brawl decks, except you can use cards from the Historic card pool including the Anthologies and any other cards released during Brawl events.

-When it comes to Brawl’s general deck building rules, you choose a legendary creature or planeswalker as your commander and pick a single copy of 59 other cards within your color identity to build your deck.
+When it comes to Brawl’s general deck-building rules, you choose a legendary creature or planeswalker as your commander and pick 99 other cards within your color identity to build your deck.
+It's a singleton format, which means each card in your deck must have a different name, aside from basic lands

 Your commander defines your color identity, which means that you can only use cards that have the same colors as your chosen commander.
-You don’t need to draw your commander since it waits patiently in the command zone looking over the battleground, and its’ cost raises by 2 mana each time you cast it.
+You don’t need to draw your commander since it waits patiently in the command zone looking over the battleground, and its cost rises by each time you cast it.

 Banned Cards